 To be able to deliver to such a wide range of applications and industries, the variety of pneumatic actuators available is very versatile.
 They range from compact small pneumatic actuators that are designed that are used for small handling applications to large actuator designs that are used for the most powerful jobs.
 They even have rodless designs that provide stroke lengths like conventional cylinders, providing a much smaller footprint.

 Each actuator type and its variations offer a unique set of characteristics and advantages based on the applications they serve.
-Let’s take a closer look at some of the most common and specialized types:
+Let’s look at some of the most common and specialized types.

 - Bellows (specialized)